 - The Westminster Center East Sub-Area URA was established on December 8, 2003.
 The approximate boundaries of the URA are commercial properties north of the Burlington Northern Railroad just south of 88th Avenue running north to 98th Avenue, west of Sheridan Boulevard and east of Harlan Street, excluding the Downtown area. - The initial purpose provided for in this URA's Plan is complete.
 The current activity of the URA is the payment of obligations. - The primary revenue received for this URA is property tax increment.
 Property tax increment increases or decreases accordingly with the final assessed valuations and when property taxes are received.
-Property tax for 2023 has decreased slightly
+Property tax for 2023 has decreased slightly compared to 2022.
+This is reasonable since the assessed valuation did go down in 2023. - Interest earnings fluctuates based on the market; for 2023, interest earnings have increased compared to 2022. - Other revenue, consisting of an administrative fee paid by the Hyland Village Metropolitan District for administering an ICA with WEDA, has remained consistent. - Operating expenses consist of the property tax increment collection fee paid to the respective county and the Intergovernmental Cooperation Agreement (ICA)

-- compared to 2022.
-This is reasonable since the assessed valuation did go down in 2023. - Interest earnings fluctuates based on the market; for 2023, interest earnings has increased compared to 2022. - Other revenue, consisting of an administrative fee paid by the Hyland Village Metropolitan District for administering an ICA with WEDA, has remained consistent. - Operating expenses consist of the property tax increment collection fee paid to the respective county and the Intergovernmental Cooperation Agreement (ICA) obligation payments to Hyland Village Metropolitan District.
-The ICA expense decreased slightly for 2023 which is consistent with the decrease in property tax increment and is reasonable since the assessed valuation for 2023 decreased. - Transfers to the General Capital Improvement Fund for obligations due to the City increased in 2023.
+- obligation payments to Hyland Village Metropolitan District.
+These have remained consistent. - Transfers to the General Capital Improvement Fund for obligations due to the City increased in 2023.
 The increase in transfers is a result of available fund balance from prior year property tax increment.
 Fund balance may fluctuate based on revenues over expenditures in any given year, thereby transfers will also fluctuate year to year.